alexzautke/JWK/README.md

 ## Limitations

 ### Project TODOs
-- [] Complete support for all JWK Key Types
+- [] Complete support for all JWK key types
+- [] Support for EdDSA keys
 - [] Support for exporting private / public keys in a JWKS (JSON Web Key Set)
 - [] Support for x5u, x5c, x5t, x5t#S256 parameters in a JWK
 - [] Support deserialization of JWKs
 - [] Support for exporting public keys only
+- [] Support for combinations of key operation parameters

 ### Documentation
 - [] Describe how to run tests (Test section)